huanan1/50.037-Blockchain/README.md

 **Miner** and **SPV**

-Returns an ordered list of blocks of the longest chain from genesis block
+Returns an unordered list of all blocks within client

 **Note:** Miner includes list of ordered transactions for every block, while SPV does not